Azure/azure-sdk-for-python/doc/deprecation_process.md

 ## README.md

+A disclaimer should be added directing to a replacement package and migration guide as necessary.
+  - The link to the replacement package should be a PyPI link: `https://pypi.org/project/azure-mynewpackage/`.
+  - The link to the migration guide should be an `aka.ms` link in the format `https://aka.ms/azsdk/python/migrate/my-new-package`.
+To create this link, go to [https://aka.ms/](https://aka.ms/).
+  - **NOTE**: While a migration guide should always be written, you may decide to postpone this work based on downloads numbers (found on [pypistats](https://pypistats.org/), [pype.tech](https://www.pepy.tech/), etc.) and internal knowledge of the usage of the package.

-Replace the existing text with a disclaimer in the following format, with a migration guide provided as necessary.
-If a migration guide will not be provided, omit the last line in the disclaimer.
+Replace the existing text with a disclaimer in the following format.

+  - If a replacement package and migration guide exist.

     > # Microsoft Azure SDK for Python
     >
     > This package is no longer being maintained.
 Use the [azure-mynewpackage](https://pypi.org/project/azure-mynewpackage/) package instead.
     >
     > For migration instructions, see the [migration guide](https://aka.ms/azsdk/python/migrate/my-new-package).

-**NOTE**: While a migration guide should always be written, you may decide to postpone this work based on downloads numbers (found on [pypistats](https://pypistats.org/), [pype.tech](https://www.pepy.tech/), etc.) and internal knowledge of the usage of the package.
+  - If a migration guide will not be provided.

+    > # Microsoft Azure SDK for Python
+    >
+    > This package is no longer being maintained.
+Use the [azure-mynewpackage](https://pypi.org/project/azure-mynewpackage/) package instead.

+  - If the service has been retired and no replacement package exists.

+    > # Microsoft Azure SDK for Python
+    >
+    > This package is no longer being maintained, as the service has been retired.
+There is no replacement package for this package.

 ## CHANGELOG.md and _version.py

 - Update the version in the `azure/mypackage/_version.py` file to the next beta or patch version.
 This file may be called `version.py` if your package is very old.
 For example:
   - If the last released version was 1.2.3b1, the new version should be 1.2.3b2.
   - If the last released version was 1.2.3, the new version should be 1.2.4.
-- In `CHANGELOG.md`, add the new version with a disclaimer in the following format.
+- In `CHANGELOG.md`, add the new version with the same disclaimer as in the `README.md`.
 For example:
-  - If a replacement package exists and a migration guide is provided.
   > ## 1.2.4 (2023-03-31)
   >
   > ### Other Changes
   >
   > - This package is no longer being maintained.
 Use the [azure-mynewpackage](https://pypi.org/project/azure-mynewpackage/) package instead.
   > - For migration instructions, see the [migration guide](https://aka.ms/azsdk/python/migrate/my-new-package).

-  - If the service has been retired and no replacement package exists.

-    > ## 1.2.4 (2023-03-31)
-    >
-    > ### Other Changes
-    >
-    > - This package is no longer being maintained.

 ## sdk_packaging.toml